Personal Capital Review

 Personal Capital Investment Strategy

-The company believes in the power of technology to reshape the wealth management industry and aims to combine it with the personal touch of traditional financial advising services.
+The company believes in the power of technology to reshape the industry and aims to combine it with the personal touch of traditional financial advising services.

 The company states that its methodology has proved to outperform the S&P 500 by more than 1.5% on an annual basis, while at the same time maintaining lower volatility levels.